SisyphusMD/archiver/README.md

 - **Secure Backups**: Ensures data integrity and confidentiality with encryption.
 - **Flexible Configuration**: Offers easy setup and customization through a simple configuration file.
 - **Automated Rotation**: Implements smart backup rotation policies to manage storage effectively.
+- **Easy Restoration**: Restore script provided to get up and running again quickly after data loss.
-- **Notifications**: Receive notifications via Pushover for successful backup completions, as well as any errors the script runs into.
+- **Notifications**: Receive notifications via Pushover for successful backup completions, as well as any errors the script encounters.
 No more silent failures.
 Plan to support further notifcation services in the future.
 - **Multiple Storage Backends Supported**: Currently support SFTP and B2 storage backends via duplicacy.
 Plan to add further backend support in the future.

 ## Getting Started